 5. On the next screen, you will be asked to add additional options to your domain.
 Just ignore it and click on the Checkout button at the bottom.

 6. Below is the final screen before you purchase.
 You notice that WhoisGuard is free for the entire life of your domain.
 This is great as not all domain name registrars give it for free.

 Ensure you select the Auto Renew button as you really don’t want to lose your domain when your blog is performing well and earning money.

 7. Click the Check Out button to confirm your purchase.

 #3 Get a web hosting

 The next thing is to set up your hosting.
-In this tutorial I use SiteGround as a web hosting service.
-It is little bit more expensive that other services but they offer excellent quality and customer service.
+In this tutorial, I use SiteGround as a web hosting service.
+It is a little bit more expensive than other services, but they offer excellent quality and customer service.